Bursitis: Common Symptoms, Diagnosis & Non-Invasive Treatment Strategies. Have A Question? Speak To A Therapist Today. Call (24/7): 1300-003-777.

 The most common clinical symptom of Bursitis is a deep aching or burning pain in the affected region.
 The pain may progressively worsen or be sudden and severe in onset.
 People usually report a significant difficulty in using the affected limb during usual activities of daily living.

 How Is It Diagnosed?

 Bursitis is detected as there is a tender, warm swelling at the site of a bursa.
 It’s important for you practitioner or health care professional to rule out other possible differential diagnoses before commencing treatment.

 - Review of medical history as well as various injury specifics such as mechanism of injury, location of pain, quality of pain, aggravating and relieving factors.

 - Physical examination including palpation, muscle testing, range of motion assessment as well as various injury specific orthopaedic and neurological tests if required.

-- Referral for imaging may be clinically indicated to assist your practitioner in formulating an appropriate diagnosis and therefore management plan.
+- Referral for imaging may be clinically indicated.
 These imaging studies may include X-ray, Ultrasound, MRI or CT.

 Bursitis Treatment Strategies

 Bursitis can be a difficult and persistent problem to treat.
 While this is the case there are various methods which are recommended:

 - Resting the injured area to assist with reducing inflammation, pain and improving general function.
 It’s important to note that complete rest will ultimately lead to muscle atrophy so this is not recommended long term.

 - Other anti-inflammatory measures such as ice/heat application to the injured area, anti-inflammatory medication as prescribed by your general practitioner as well as dietary or nutritional changes.